hsvu/Notes/COMP3891-Notes/src/Lecture_19/Lecture_19.md

 **Precleaning** is when pages are written out in batches in the background to increase the likelihood we replace a clean frame.
 We also try to overlap this I/O

+# IO Management Intoduction

+There are many I/O devices (a serial port, a robot arm, a aeroplane wing) and this each one has a wildly different interface. a OS needs to have some sort of uniform and efficient approach to I/O that doesn't make the user rewrite the I/O interface to mesh. having diverse interfaces means a lot of code duplication.

+## Catagories
+---

+#### Human interface
+used to communicate with user, printers, video display, keyboard, mouse.
+Can be slower as humans won't notice anything / type faster then a threshold.

+#### Machine interface
+used to communicate with electronic equipment, disk and tape drives, sensors, costrollers.
+Has to be faster etc.

+#### Communication
+used to commnicate with remote devices i.e ethernet modems wireless, must be incredibly fast.

+## Device handling considerations
+---

+#### data rate
+One thing the os has to care about is data rate which might be hugely different between devices.

+if it takes you 1000 cycles to read a byte, you don't need a powerful processor to handle keyboard input, but something like gigabiy ethernet would need a 100 GHz processor.

+#### unit of transfer
+a steam device vs a block devise like a disk

+#### Data representation
+how data is encoded, the internet is big endian, and x86 runs little endian.

+#### Error conditions
+how devices respond to errors, there used to be a old error that warned the user that your printer may be on fire. also different devices may have a different error rates.